Tacrolimus (Adoport/Advagraf /Prograf)

 - As the lead agent in standard triple therapy for all patients.

-- Tacrolimus is available as 0.5 mg (cream), 1 mg (white) and 5 mg (greyish red) capsules.
-The brand is Prograf although Adoport is being increasingly used by some centres.
-Note that Prograf and Adoport are clinically equivalent although they cannot be used interchangeably in the same patient.
+- Adoport is available as 0.5 mg, 0.75mg, 1mg, 2mg and 5 mg capsules.
+Prograf is available as 0.5 mg (cream), 1 mg (white) and 5 mg (greyish red) capsules.
+Note that Prograf and Adoport are clinically equivalent although they should not be used interchangeably in the same patient.

 - In addition, the once a day preparation Advagraf is also available.